kojima-hi/switch_co/README.md

 # Switch Comment Out
-- Switchs normal line and comment out line (start with #) in visual block range.
+- Switchs lines from normal state to comment out (start with #) in visual block range.
 - Lines starting with ## is ignored.
 - Plugin for Neovim.